jiang-du/BlazePose-tensorflow/README.md

 scipy
 ```

-## Train from random initialization
+## Train (from random initialization)

-1. Modify training settings in `config.py`.

-    For pre-train of heatmap, we should set `train_mode = 0`.

-2. Run `python3 train.py`.
+1. Download LSP dataset.
+(If you already have, just skip this step)

-3. If you are the first time to run this code, LSP dataset will be downloaded.
-Especially, if you are using Microsoft Windows 10, please download and unzip the dataset manually.
+    If you are the first time to run this code on Linux platform, LSP dataset will be downloaded.

+    However, if you are using Microsoft Windows 10, please download and unzip the dataset manually.

+2. Pre-train the heatmap branch.

+    Edit training settings in `config.py`.
+Set `train_mode = 0` and `continue_train = 0`.

+    Then, run `python3 train.py`.

+3. Fine-tune for the joint regression branch.

+    Set `train_mode = 1`, `continue_train = 0` and `best_pre_train` with the num of epoch where the training loss drops but testing accuracy achieve the optimal.

+    Then, run `python3 train.py`.

 ## Continue training

+If you have just suffered from an unexpectedly power off or press `Ctrl + C` to cut up training, and then you want to continue your work, follow the following steps:

 1. Edit `config.py`, modify `continue_train` to the epoch where you want to start with.